xavierhampton/HKL/README.md

 # HKL - Hollow Knight Loader

-A lightweight mod manager for Hollow Knight focused on simplicity and speed.
+A mod manager for Hollow Knight focused on user experience.

 ## Features